The Refrigeration Cycle is a simple but amazingly clever and useful process.

 3. The Restriction.

-The restriction restricts the liquid refrigerant flow and creates a pressure difference between itself and the evaporator.
+The restriction restricts the liquid refrigerant flow coming from the condenser, and creates a pressure difference between itself and the evaporator.
 The restriction is more commonly referred to as a METERING DEVICE as it meters the amount of refrigerant entering the evaporator.

 4. The Evaporator.